samyun/Ohio-Union-EMS-Autofill-Tool/README.md

     to schedule those anyways.
 NB: if this is set to false, it will add the schedules, even if they already exist.
  - skip_already_confirmed: true to skip events where the setup, check-in, or teardown are already scheduled. false to schedule those events anyways.
+ - skip_checking_for_av: true to skip checking for AV equipment, false to check for AV equipment
  - skip_events_with_no_av: true to schedule events where the "A/V Equipment" section is "None Found". false to schedule those events anyways.
  - skip_rooms: true to skip events that are in one of the rooms in "skip_following_rooms". false to schedule those